rsuffert/TF-ES2-2024/docs/deploy-instruction.md

 ## Additional steps

-For production environments, you may also set up logging and monitoring, load balancing etc.
+For production environments, you may also set up logging and monitoring, load balancing, service registry etc.